 A: If your dependent is currently enrolled, they are also covered during retirement.
 Eligible dependents can be added at the time of retirement.
-If you wish to add an eligible dependent, submit a Member Change Form.
-Backup documentation instructions for adding a dependent is noted on the form.
+If you wish to add an eligible dependent, submit a Member Change Form Instructions for backup documentation when adding a dependent is noted on the form.

 Q: What is the cost of dependent health coverage upon retirement?

 A: Dependent rates are exactly the same for active and retired state employees.
-Dependent rates are lower if your dependent has Medicare Part A & B since Medicare is the primary insurance coverage when you are age 65 or older.
+Dependent rates are lower if your dependent has Medicare Part A and B since Medicare is the primary insurance coverage when you are retired.
 Refer to the current Benefits Choice Option booklet for dependent premium rates.
 Dependent Rates

 Q: What is the cost of dental and vision insurance for retirees, survivors and their dependents?

-Q: If my spouse and I are both SERS members.
-Can one of us become a dependent on the other spouse’s state insurance plan?
+Q: If my spouse and I are both members, can one of us become a dependent on the other’s state insurance plan?

 Q: Is a member allowed to opt-out of health/dental/vision insurance coverage?

 A: Yes.
 Complete the required Insurance Election Participation Form (found in the pension packet).
-Once a member opts-out or waives coverage, they may elect to participate in the future if a qualifying event occurs such as the loss of other coverage or during the annual Benefit Choice period.
+Once a member opts out/waives coverage, they may elect to participate in the future if a qualifying event occurs such as the loss of other coverage or during the annual benefit choice period.

 Q: What happens to my life insurance when I retire?

-A: If you are under age 60 and retired, your life insurance stays the same because it's based on your last annual salary as a state employee.
+A: If you are under age 60 and retired, your life insurance is exactly the same; it's based on your last annual salary as a state employee.
 When you reach age 60, your basic life insurance reduces to $5,000.
 Any optional life that you purchase also reduces in increments of $5,000.
-If you wish to purchase additional life insurance (up to four times the basic State paid life coverage), you must complete and submit a statement of health to Minnesota Life.
+If you wish to purchase additional life insurance (up to four times the basic State paid life coverage), you are required to complete and submit a statement of health to Minnesota Life.
 If approved, premiums will be deducted from your monthly pension check.
-Click on this link to download the Statement of Health Form
+To download the Statement of Health Form

-Q: If a member resigns from state service, but is not old enough to receive a pension until sometime in the future, will he be eligible for optional life insurance when his pension begins?
+Q: If a member resigns from State service, but is not old enough to start receiving a pension until sometime in the future, will he be eligible for optional life insurance when his pension begins?